-- 5.1.17.
+- 5.1.21.
 The City is the world's leading international financial and professional services centre and is recognised as having a key role in the UK economy.
-To maintain this position and accommodate the increase in demand for office floorspace, it is important to maintain existing office stock whilst accommodating future demand through the provision of flexible floorspace which is suitable for a range of occupiers. - 5.1.18.
+To maintain this position and accommodate the increase in demand for projected increase in employment and office floorspace, it is important to maintain existing office stock whilst accommodating future demand through the provision of flexible floorspace which is suitable for a range of occupiers. - 5.1.22.
 The protection of existing offices is important to ensure that there is a range of office stock to provide choice in terms of location and cost to potential occupiers.
-Proposals involving the loss of office accommodation will need to be supported by robust evidence of need and viability to ensure that viable offices can be retained to meet future office need.

-5.1.19.
-Refurbishment of office floorspace will be encouraged to accommodate future needs, whilst aligning with the sustainability principles set out in Policy D1 and the need to find suitable and sustainable uses for historic buildings.
-Historic buildings can provide affordable office stock though they have specific constraints and opportunities which may affect refurbishment scheme viability.
+Proposals involving the loss of office accommodation that require planning permission will need to be supported by robust evidence of need marketing and viability to ensure that viable offices can be retained to meet future office need.
+Following changes to the Use Classes Order introduced in September 2020, existing offices could be converted to a range of other Class E commercial, business and service uses without planning permission, unless there are specific planning conditions attached to a site which prevent this. - 5.1.23.
+Refurbishment of office floorspace will be encouraged to accommodate future needs, whilst aligning with the sustainability principles set out in Policy DE1 and the need to find suitable and sustainable uses for historic buildings.
+Historic buildings can provide affordable office stock though they have specific constraints and opportunities which may affect the viability of refurbishment-scheme viability.

-- 5.1.20.
-To support proposals for the loss of existing office floorspace, applications must demonstrate that there is no demand for refurbished or new offices, or an office-led mixed-use development.
-Where a proposal results in a reduced amount of office floorspace, account will be taken of the type and size of office floorspace provided and if there is a specific need for office floorspace of that size and type in the City. - 5.1.21.
-The change of use of office floorspace at ground and lower ground levels can improve the vibrancy of an area by introducing more active frontages and will be supported where it does not prejudice the use of the building or site for office purposes.
-The loss of office floorspace on the upper levels of buildings is of particular concern and robust evidence will be required to demonstrate why such spaces cannot be used for office use. - 5.1.22.
-Where the loss of office floorspace is proposed, this should be accompanied by robust evidence of marketing of the building or site for continued office use over a period of at least 18 months.
-The City Corporation will need to be satisfied that the site/building has been offered at a realistic price commensurate with the value of the site/building for office use and that active promotion has been undertaken by the agents marketing the site.
+- 5.1.24.
+This policy will be applied on a sequential basis.
+Firstly, proposals need to demonstrate that there is no realistic demand for the existing office accommodation, or for refurbished or new office accommodation on the site, by complying with the criteria set out in Part 1 of the policy. - 5.1.25.
+The loss of office floorspace on the upper levels of buildings will require is of particular concern and robust evidence will be required to demonstrate why such spaces cannot be used for continued office use is not possible.
+Where the loss of office floorspace is proposed, this should be accompanied by This includes robust evidence of marketing of the building or site for continued office use over a period of at least 18 12 months.
+The City Corporation will need to be satisfied that the site/building has been offered at a realistic price commensurate with the value of the site/building for office use and that active promotion has been undertaken by the agents marketing the site over the period.
 Information should be provided which details the number of viewings/interested parties, and comments regarding the suitability of the site/building.
-Proposals must also be supported by evidence that the continued office use of the site would be unviable in the longer term. - 5.1.23.
-Viability assessments submitted in accordance with this policy will be made public, other than in exceptional circumstances.
-As part of a viability assessment, the following information should be included: - Site description; - A valuation of the building in its existing use unfettered by any hope value; - Total costs of maintaining the building as existing and in the future; - Costs of refurbishing or redeveloping the building for office use; - Information on rents and capital values; - Information on current and recent occupation;
+Proposals must also be supported by provide evidence that the continued office use of the site would be unviable in the longer term. - 5.1.26.
+Viability assessments submitted in accordance with this policy will be made public, other than in exceptional circumstances, as set out in Policy PC1.
+Viability assessments should include the following: As part of a viability assessment, the following information should be included: - Site description;